Please join us for a Leadership Institute in Indianapolis, IN on March 13, 2014! More…

 Elizabeth Bland joined the Core Knowledge Foundation in 2013 and serves as the operations manager.
 She oversees the internal day-to-day operations to ensure effectiveness and efficiency of all Foundation endeavors.
 Elizabeth is a licensed attorney who has been authorized to practice law within the Commonwealth of Virginia since 2010.
 As such, she will also oversee the Foundation’s legal matters and ensure the protection of its rights and interests.
 Elizabeth received her B.A. from the University of Virginia in Charlottesville, VA and received her J.D. from the Catholic University of America in Washington, DC.

-Linda Fromm - Director, Business Office
+Linda Fromm - Director of Accounting

 Linda holds the distinction of having served the Core Knowledge Foundation for longer than any other staff member.
 She joined Core Knowledge in 1993, as one of a handful of employees who did whatever was needed to run the Foundation during those early days.
 Linda is now the business office director where her duties include managing the day to day bookkeeping responsibilities, as well as human resources and benefits administration.
 Linda continues to fulfill an essential role doing whatever is needed to keep things running smoothly Foundation wide.